redox-os/book/src/trying-out-redox.md

 # Trying Out Redox

-There are several games, demos and other things to try on Redox.
-Most of these are not included in the regular Redox build, so you will need to run the `demo` system from the list of available [x86-64 build server images](https://static.redox-os.org/releases/0.8.0/x86_64).
-Currently, Redox does not have Wi-Fi support, so if you need Wi-Fi for some of the things you want to do, you are best to [run Redox in a virtual machine](./running-vm.md).
-Most of the suggestions below do not require network access, except where multiplayer mode is available.
+There are several programs, games, demos and other things to try on Redox.
+Most of these are not included in the regular Redox build, so you will need to run the `demo` variant from the list of available Redox images.
+Currently, Redox does not have Wi-Fi support, so if you need Wi-Fi for some of the things you want to do, you are best to use an Ethernet cable or [run Redox in a virtual machine](./running-vm.md).
+Most of the suggestions below do not require Internet access.

-On the demo system, click on the Redox symbol in the bottom left corner of the screen.
-This brings up a menu, which, for the demo system, includes some games.
+On the `demo` variant, click on the Redox symbol in the bottom left corner of the screen.
+This brings up a menu, which, for the `demo` variant, includes some games.
 Feel free to give them a try!

 Many of the available commands are in the folders `/usr/bin` and `/ui/bin`, which are included in your command path.
 Open a Terminal window and type `ls /usr/bin` (or `ls /scheme/file/usr/bin`) to see some of the available commands.

-> 💡 **Note:** some of the games listed below are installed in the `/usr/games` directory, which is not included in the default command path.
-To run these games from the terminal, you may have to specify their full path in their execution.
+> 💡 **Note:** some of the games listed below are installed in the `/usr/games` directory, which is not detected in the terminal shell by default.
+To run these games from the terminal, you may have to specify the path of their executables.

 ## Programs